flyteorg/flytekit/plugins/flytekit-optuna/README.md

 ### Custom Callbacks

-In some cases, you may need to create define the suggestions programmatically.
+In some cases, you may need to define the suggestions programmatically.
 This may be done

 ```python
 import flytekit as fl